Clean living begins with a sleep environment free of dust mites, allergens & other unpleasant elements

 While a mattress protector might not be as glamorous as designer shams, a cuddly blanket or cute-as-a-button pillows adorning your bed, it’s an accessory that will serve you well for many years and ensure your mattress stays in tip-top condition.

-Perhaps you’ve made it to this point in your life without having a mattress protector covering or encasing yourmattress.
-You may not have even given it a thought.
-That’s about to change.
-We’ve got a few key reasons why you need a mattress protector right now.
+Even if you’ve made it to this point in your life without having a mattress protector covering or encasing your mattress, we’ve got a few key reasons why you need a mattress protector right now.

 But what kind of mattress protector should you buy?